 There is a lot more to explore on the topic of REIT ETFs.
-If you would still like to learn more, as well as find if REITs or REIT ETFs are right for you, check out our other article Owning Individual Real Estate Investment Trusts (REITs) vs REIT ETFs.
+If you would still like to learn more, as well as find out whether REITs or REIT ETFs are right for you, check out our other article Owning Individual Real Estate Investment Trusts (REITs) vs REIT ETFs.
 We’ll take a closer look at some of our top recommendations for each option.

 Luckily, no matter which option you choose, it’s easy to purchase REITs and REIT ETFs in Canada.
 We recommend Qtrade and Questrade as the best low-cost and reliable platforms for all of your investment needs.